webclinic017/iodo/README.md

 # todo
 * finish writing up the functions to view and buy/sell shares.
 * write the algorithm for trading.
-* get price streaming through websockets working (not sure if api supports this
+* get price streaming through websockets working | Note: Looks like its only available on polygon which is US residents only :(
+* extending functionality such as limit orders
+* ability look at historical data

 # working
 * account info
 * viewing portfolio
-* viewing stock asking and bidding prices (not sure if im using correct endpoint for this
+* viewing stock asking and bidding prices (not sure if im using correct endpoint for this)
+* buying shares